 The bill seeks to regulate earned wage access services in Ohio by amending section 1321.21 and enacting new sections 1320.01 through 1320.10 of the Revised Code.
 It introduces key definitions such as "consumer," "provider," "earned wage access services," and "employer," which clarify the roles of involved entities.
-A significant provision mandates that no person may offer these services without a valid certificate of registration, which requires compliance with specific rules set by the superintendent of financial institutions.
-The application process for this certificate includes background checks and the payment of fees, while also establishing criteria for the financial responsibility of applicants.
-The bill allows registrants to change business locations without reapplying and requires them to notify the division of any changes in their business name or address.
+A significant requirement is that no person may offer these services without a valid certificate of registration, which necessitates compliance with rules set by the superintendent of financial institutions.
+The application process for this certificate includes background checks for key officers and the payment of specific fees, while also establishing criteria for financial responsibility and general fitness of applicants.

 Statutes affected: